Toyota RAV4 Tire Guide By Cole Mitchell March 21, 2026 10 min read

 Item Action

-Load index Verify number equals or exceeds OEM spec
+Load index Verify the number equals or exceeds OEM spec

-Consistency Ascertain all tires match for safety standards and longevity
+Consistency Make sure all tires match for safe handling and wear

 Pre-Purchase Paperwork